 Is there a more grounded, scientific explanation for the placebo effect?

 Yes, epigenetics.
 The placebo effect is a manifestation of epigenetic function.

 You can thank the capacity of our genome to dynamically turn on and off the right genes at the right times for the healing power of belief.
 Billions of years of evolution have imbued our genes with a fantastic capacity to heal our bodies.
-Your body has a vast number of stem cells with the potential to become blood cells, brain cells or immune cells.
-Belief and faith release neuropeptides from the brain which instruct stem cell genes what to transform into and what to do in the body.
+Your body has a vast number of stem cells with the potential to become blood cells, brain cells, or immune cells.
+Belief and faith release neuropeptides from the brain which instructs stem cell genes what to transform into and what to do in the body.

 So what does this mean for Biohackers?

 Biohackers are accustomed to hearing this sentiment from their skeptical friends and family…

 All these supplements and “wonder drugs” you’re into are “snake oil”, they only work because of the placebo effect!